Uphill, in the snow: Why this laborious ski trend is booming at US resorts

 In addition to skins, skiers and ski mountaineers use specialized bindings and boots that allow their heels to move freely compared with downhill skis (you clip back into the bindings when it’s time to ski down).
 “Splitboard” snowboards can be split in two halves for walking on them uphill, too.
 The skins are removed and stashed away when it’s time to ski or snowboard down the mountain.

 “The uphill is where you get the workout.
 But the whole purpose is to get the downhill,” says Marrs.
-“If you go up on the ski area and it’s a powder day, and you’re going at 5:30 or six in the morning, you’re going to get the most delicious, perfectly groomed, first run down.”
+“If you go up on the ski area and it’s a powder day, and you’re going at 5:30 or six in the morning, you’re going to get the most delicious … first run down.”

 While uphilling in-bounds at resorts mainly requires good fitness and the ability to ski down (unless you plan to ride the lift), ski mountaineering can also require ice climbing and rock climbing skills, says Leven.